Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

   bags is the same for orientations 0 and 2 and for 1 and 3, the difference being only the picking order.
 The picking order is relevant if neighboring bags are overlapping.
 - For the 4-bag pattern (parallel) there is only one possible orientation.

-.. note:: By default, the Pickit Bags engine assumes that the layers are full (no missing bags from
-          the pattern).
-There is an option to :ref:`detect whether the top layer is full or incomplete <Full-incomplete-layer-detection>`, but it works only for specific cases.

 The detected bags are sent to the robot or PLC one by one: the first bag is sent upon triggering a detection, and the remaining bags are sent one at a time, upon requesting the next detected object.